 Peloton stacked classes

-In early 2021 Peloton introduce the option to stack classes or workouts.
+In early 2021 Peloton introduced the option to stack classes or workouts.
 What does that mean?
 That you can create a workout or exercise plan that organizes your classes in one place.

 Basically, once you create a list of stacked classes, then you have preloaded classes that you can access on the bike, Tread, website or the app.
 Then your stacked classes flow one into the other so you never have to stop in between and search for your next workout.